Tim Paine: 2010: Test debut against Pakistan

 After close to a month without international cricket, Australia toured India for two Tests and three one-day games in October, in what would be the team's last Test series ahead of the summer's Ashes in Australia.
 Haddin again failed to recover sufficiently for the series and Paine was named wicket-keeper.
 In a drawn three-day first-class match before the Test series, Paine scored a slow 45 and zero; failing to capitalise on his promotion to four in the batting order for the second innings.
 Returning to the traditional wicket-keepers spot of seven for the Test series, Paine battled to his highest Test score, 92 from 196 balls, in the first innings of the First Test in Mohali.
 In hot conditions, he displayed good shot selection and concentration, despite suffering from cramp in the latter stages of his innings.
 Still, when Australia was bowled out soon after his dismissal, Paine assumed wicket-keeper duties for India's innings, where he took two catches.
 In his team's second innings, however, Paine scored only nine, as Australia collapsed to set India a target of 216 runs.
 They achieved the score with just one wicket remaining; Paine taking one catch.
 After the Test, Melbourne newspaper The Herald Sun, wrote an article saying that Paine could become Australia's future Test captain.
 The Second Test saw him continue his good form with the bat, scoring 59 and 9, but Australia lost the match and the series 2–0.
 Afterwards, former Australian wicket-keeper Rodney Marsh suggested it would be hard for Haddin to regain his spot in the Australian team for The Ashes.
 India won the opening one-dayer and therefore took the series 1–0 when rain washed out the remaining two matches.
 Paine struggled in the match, compiling 9 from 24 balls.

-Paine resumed his commitments with an in-form Tasmanian outfit in late-October, after Haddin—returning from injury—replaced him in the Australian side for three one-day games against Sri Lanka where they lost 2–1.
+Paine resumed his commitments with an in-form Tasmanian outfit in late-October, after Haddin—returning from injury—replaced him in the Australian team for three one-day games against Sri Lanka where they lost 2–1.
 Nonetheless, Paine was selected as Australia A wicket-keeper for a pre-Ashes tour match against England in Hobart in November.